Skip to Main Content

 Dr. MaryAnn Seng is a professor of education in the area of school counseling.
 Prior to her arrival at Concordia University, Seng was a counselor briefly and a school psychologist for 20 years in the Long Beach Unified School District.
 Her roles in the district included being a bilingual consultant (for the Khmer language), crisis team member, and the coordinator of the school psychology internship program.
 She also served as a faculty coordinator/counselor at Webster University's Irvine campus.
 Her knowledge of the Khmer language/culture allowed her to be a community member advisor to the Long Beach Police Department and the Department of Mental Health's Asian Unit for several years.
 She is currently a board member of the Pediatric Arthritis and Lupus Foundation.
 Her current research interest involves the educational needs of children with medical conditions.

-Dr. Tanya Tarbutton serves as an Assistant Professor of Education and Program Director for MAED, School Administration emphasis.
-Prior to joining Concordia University, Dr. Tarbutton worked as a supervisor and instructor at several higher education institutions in Southern California, mentoring and supporting new administrators and teachers.
-In this capacity she evaluated and prepared administrative candidates as well as teacher candidates for teaching and learning in the 21st Century.
-Dr. Tarbutton has also participated on Academic Advisory Boards focused on transformational change and presented at international conferences.
+Dr. Tanya Tarbutton works as a Professor of Education and serves as the Senior Director of MA Programs.
+Prior to joining Concordia’s School of Education, Dr. Tarbutton worked as a supervisor and instructor at several higher education institutions in Southern California, mentoring and supporting new administrators and educators.
+Dr. Tarbutton has also participated on Academic Advisory Boards focused on transformational change, served on International Education Boards, served on Educational Effectiveness Committee, and presented at international conferences.
 Before entering higher education, Dr. Tarbutton worked as a site based school administrator, resource teacher and general education teacher.
-As an immigrant, she brings a unique perspective grounded in more than 20 years of career experience.
+She brings a unique perspective grounded in more than 25 years of career experience.
+Her areas of interest include adult learning, online education, educational leadership and curriculum development and alignment.

 Dr. Heather Vezner first began her teaching career in 1993 as an early childhood teacher.
 She has now served as an educator for 30 years.
 Her experiences include being an early childhood and elementary education teacher, early childhood program administrator, and parent educator for a grant-funded early education program.
 She first came to Concordia University Irvine in 2009 as the Field Experience Coordinator and CalTPA Assistant Coordinator.
 She has also served as Director of Student Teaching, Director of Preliminary Teacher Credential Programs, Assistant Dean, and currently serves as Dean of the School of Education.
 Her areas of research and expertise include early childhood education, literacy development, mentoring, teacher preparation, and leadership development.
 Thanks be to God for the opportunity to serve and support students in their calling to become educational leaders who make a positive impact in our school communities.